 Food Safety and Modernization Act (FSMA) will require producers at Two Roots Farm scale to comply with FSMA regulations starting in 2020.
 These provisions include safe and adequate sanitary water and buildings that “facilitate maintenance and sanitary operations”, i.e. washable surfaces and adequate drainage.

 The structure and infrastructure needed for an organic produce operation and to comply with FSMA include a well, electricity, and barn.
 The well and electricity have already been approved since they will be utilized regardless of whether a permanent structure is built on the property.
 OST staff conceptually evaluated the structure for compliance with the guiding documents and found that the structure was not prohibited in the Conservation Easement overlaying the property and is allowed in the management plan.
-This type of development has never been pursued by the OST department or an agricultural lessee, and so, a public process is underway to get community input.
+This type of development has never been pursued by the OST department or an agricultural lessee, and so, a public process was completed to gauge public support.